Because if you’re making mistakes, you’re trying new things,

 You’re doing things you’ve never done before.”
 Neil Gaiman

-Every morning that I wake up, I consider it to be a gift, an opportunity for a fresh start.
-It’s an opportunity to pick myself up, dust myself off from anything that went wrong yesterday, and start all over again.
+Every morning when I wake up, I consider it a gift — a fresh start, a chance to pick myself up, dust off whatever went wrong yesterday, and begin again.

-Then what? is a decision that I get to make every day.
-Remembering that today is the first day of the rest of my life provides the motivation to make it count.
+That “then what?” is a decision that I get to make every single morning.
+Remembering that today is the first day of the rest of my life gives me the motivation to make it count.

-So often we wait for the perfect circumstances to do what we really want.
-We wait until we “retire,” until we have more money or time.
+Each day offers the possibility of small magical moments — if we’re willing to notice them.
+Yet so often we wait for the “perfect” circumstances to do what we really want.
+We wait until we “retire,” until we have more money, until we have more time.

-Do you know anyone who has more time than they used to?
-We all have the exact same minutes in each and every day.
-It’s how we use those minutes that make a difference.
+But who do you know who suddenly has more time than they used to?
+We all get the same number of minutes each day.
+It’s how we use those minutes that matters.

-If you’re not enthusiastic about life and the possibilities don’t inspire you, consider a brand new day as a second chance to do something you’ve always wanted to do.
+If life feels flat or uninspiring, consider this day — this very one — as a second chance to try something you’ve always wanted to do.

 If there’s something bothering you, can you resolve it?

-But if you didn’t accomplish something today, don’t be discouraged.
-Rome wasn’t built in a day, but Rome wouldn’t be built if someone didn’t start building it.
+And if you didn’t accomplish what you hoped today, don’t be discouraged.
+Rome wasn’t built in a day, but it wouldn’t have been built at all if someone hadn’t started.

-It’s all too easy to feel like there will be time tomorrow, next month, or even next year.
-We remain bored and let opportunities and time slip through our fingers.
+It’s easy to believe there will always be more time — tomorrow, next month, next year.
+But opportunities slip through our fingers when we assume they’ll wait for us.

-But it did end.
-And, now it’s up to me to consider how I will spend the rest of my time — however long that may be because today is the first day of the rest of my life.
+I never imagined my time with my husband would end so quickly until it did.
+After 63 years together, I assumed we’d have more.
+But life had other plans.
+Now it’s up to me to decide how I will spend the rest of my time — however long that may be — because today truly is the first day of the rest of my life.

-Some people retire or find themselves in my position only to find they don’t have the health or the financial wherewithal to do what they want.
+Some people retire or find themselves alone only to discover they don’t have the health or finances to do what they want.
 I’ve been lucky.
-I’m way past retirement age and am doing what I love, even though I’m doing it alone.
+I’m well past retirement age and still doing what I love, even if I’m doing it alone.

 “For the past 33 years, I have looked in the mirror every